Action Comics: The Golden Age

 consideration.
 After re-pasting the sample newspaper strips they had prepared into comic book page format, National decided to make Superman the cover feature of their new magazine.
 After seeing the published first issue, publisher Harry Donenfeld dismissed the featured strip as ridiculous.
 He ordered it never to be on the cover of the series.
 Subsequent reports of the first issue's strong sales and follow up investigations revealed that Superman was the reason.
 Thus, the character returned to the covers, becoming a permanent presence in issue 19 onward.

 Initially, Action Comics was an anthology title featuring several other stories in addition to the Superman story.
 Zatara, a magician, was one of the other characters who had his own stories in early issues.
 There was the hero Tex Thompson, who eventually became Mr. America and later the Americommando.
 Vigilante enjoyed a lengthy run in this series.
 Sometimes stories of a more humorous nature were included, such as those of Hayfoot Henry, a policeman who talked in rhyme.
 The series saw the introduction of several characters and themes that would become longstanding elements of the Superman mythos.
 Lois Lane made her debut in the first issue with Superman.
 An unnamed "office boy" with a bow tie makes a brief appearance in the story "Superman's Phony Manager" published in Action Comics #6 (November 1938), which is claimed to be Jimmy Olsen's first appearance by several reference sources.

 New superpowers depicted for the first time for the character included X-ray vision and super-hearing in issue #11 (April 1939) and telescopic vision and super-breath in issue #20 (January 1940).

-Luthor, a villain who would later become Superman's archenemy, was introduced in issue #23 (April 1940).
+Luthor, a villain who became Superman's arch-enemy, was introduced in issue #23 (April 1940).
 The original Toyman was created by writer Don Cameron and artist Ed Dobrotka in issue #64 (September 1943).
 By 1942, artist Wayne Boring, who had previously been one of Shuster's assistants, had become a major artist on Superman.